zaiisao/Documentation/en/cloud-recording/cloud_recording_composite_mode.md

 title: Composite Recording
 description:
 platform: All Platforms
-updatedAt: Wed Oct 16 2019 10:13:17 GMT+0800 (CST)
+updatedAt: Thu Dec 12 2019 10:21:44 GMT+0800 (CST)
 ---
 # Composite Recording
 ## Overview

 Agora Cloud Recording supports two recording modes:

-- Individual recording mode: Agora Cloud Recording generates one audio and/or video file for each UID or each specified UID in the channel.
+- Individual recording mode: Records the audio and video of each UID or each specified UID in a channel separately.
-- Composite recording mode: This is the default recording mode.
-The audio and video of all or specified UIDs in the channel are combined into one file.
+- Composite recording mode: Records the audio and video of all or specified UIDs in a channel together.

 This article explains how to record a call in composite recording mode by using the RESTful API.

-Before proceeding, make sure that you know how to use Agora Cloud Recording by using the RESTful API.
+Before proceeding, ensure that you know how to use Agora Cloud Recording by using the RESTful API.
 For more information, see [Agora Cloud Recording RESTful API Quickstart](../../en/cloud-recording/cloud_recording_rest.md).
 You must select a recording mode before a recording starts.
-You cannot switch between the two modes after the recording starts.
+You cannot switch between the two modes after a recording starts.
+See [How to choose the right recording mode](#choose_mode) to decide which mode you should use.

 > We assume that each UID in the channel sends audio and video streams.
-If a UID does not send any audio or video stream, such as the audience in a live broadcast, no file will be generated, except for Web users.
+If a UID does not send any audio or video stream, such as the audience in a live broadcast, no file is generated, except for Web users.

 ## Implementation

-To enable composite recording mode, set `mode` as `mix` when you call the [`start`](../../en/cloud-recording/cloud_recording_api_rest.md) mode.
+To enable composite recording mode, set `mode` to `mix` when calling [`start`](../../en/cloud-recording/cloud_recording_api_rest.md).

 Based on the setting of `streamTypes`, the recorded files are as follows: